 You will develop a thorough and interconnected understanding of core chemistry through studying fundamental chemistry topics across the sub-disciplines of Inorganic, Organic, Physical, Analytical, Synthetic and Computational chemistry.
-In year 3 you will select from a range of chemistry options to follow your own interests in advanced topics and frontiers of the discipline.
+In years 3 and 4 you will select from a range of chemistry options to follow your own interests in advanced topics and frontiers of the discipline.
 Through an extensive laboratory programme you will learn to synthesise chemicals and to study chemical systems through experimental measurements and computational models, including building instrumentation and programming.
 You will design your own experiments, and thereby learn a range of broader research and transferrable skills from finding reliable information, to designing an experimental investigation, and analysing and communicating the results.
-Your final year will include an introduction to emergent 'industry 4.0' approaches and technologies such as rapid prototyping, biohacking and machine learning, and you will be matched with an academic supervisor to participate in academic research in the department through a supervised independent research project.
+Your third year will include an introduction to emergent 'industry 4.0' approaches and technologies such as rapid prototyping, biohacking and machine learning, and in your final year you will join an academic research group in one of the department's partner universities to complete an independent research project.

-Your core chemistry studies will be complemented by your choice of elective ancillary module in years 1 and 2, and the i-Explore module in year 3, in which you undertake multidisciplinary study eg. Physics, Philosophy, Language.
+Your core chemistry studies will be complemented by language (for final year study in Europe, operating in another language), or your choice of elective ancillary module, in years 1 and 2, and the i-Explore module in year 3, in which you undertake multidisciplinary study eg. Physics, Philosophy, Language.
 Further, extra-curricular, opportunities include access to the Advanced Hack Space and Invention Rooms at White City, initiatives such as the faculty's Make A Difference competition, and summer research projects through the Undergraduate Research Opportunities Programme.